 With that in mind, here are a few reasons why you shouldn’t get bummed out about having a small intimate wedding in DC:

 - Less hassle.
-The kinds of weddings possible at the moment are a lot easier to plan than larger, more traditional events.
+The kinds of weddings possible under pandemic restrictions are a lot easier to plan than larger, more traditional events.
 There are fewer moving parts and fewer people to try to keep happy.
 That means you can just relax and enjoy the experience of getting married.
 Yes, a reduced guest list means you miss out on spending time with family and friends.
 But perhaps fewer headaches during the planning process will help ease the sting of that a bit.

 - Unique DC wedding venues.
 Having a smaller celebration makes your wedding ceremony a lot more portable.
 With fewer people in attendance, you can exchange your vows just about anywhere!
 Normally, you have to rent a private location or apply for permission to use public areas.
 Those rules don’t really apply if your group is small enough.
 So you can get creative!
 Want to get married in a park in Northern Virginia?
 Sure!
 In your parents’ backyard?
 Naturally!
 In the middle of a crosswalk in Georgetown?
 If you’re quick, definitely!
 Sure, these spots might lack some of the flash and amenities of the more traditional DC wedding venues.
 But they will still create a memorable setting for your nuptials!